Perfect God. Imperfect Community.

 A Brief History

 We began public worship in November of 2014 in the cafeteria of Legacy Charter Elementary on West Washington St. and, after two years, our congregation of roughly 60 moved to Bethel United Methodist Church in the Sans Souci, a mill village that served two nearby mills, American Spinning and Poe Mill.
-As of late-2017, we are a growing fellowship of about 200 regulars worshipping God and loving our neighbors on the west side.
+As of late-2017, we are a growing fellowship of over 200 regulars worshipping God and loving our neighbors on the west side.

 Why We Are Here

 Only roughly 45% of Greenville residents have a church family, so there is great opportunity for the Gospel and for a worshipping community like ours to foster deep faith and hospitality.
 Anglican worship is an expression that taps into two millennia of belief and tradition practiced worldwide by virtually every race and language.
 So, it's diverse.
 Historic Anglicanism is a Protestant, orthodox faith, holding fast to the teachings of Jesus, the authority of Christ in the canonical Scriptures, and the well-worn traditions of the millions of faithful believers who have ensured that a vital, Biblical faith be available to every generation after them.
 So, it's rooted.
 And there is great opportunity on the west side to love our neighbors in tangible and transforming ways - to meet the needs of the poor, the broken-hearted and the marginalized who suffer not only from the systemic power of sin but also from unjust structures in society.
 These realities matter to us greatly and they are vital to being faithful not only to our tradition, but to the Gospel.

 If today’s church does not recapture the sacrificial spirit of the early church, it will lose its authenticity, forfeit the loyalty of millions,

 and be dismissed as an irrelevant social club with no meaning.